 Introduction

-Are all of you familiar with the definition of microeconomics?
-The study of how individuals and organizations decide on resources, costs, and goods is known as microeconomics.
-We will go deeply into key microeconomic ideas in this blog, including pricing strategies, supply and demand, and various market structures.
+Do all of you know what microeconomics is?
+Microeconomics is the study of how individuals and organizations decide on resources, costs and goods.
+In this blog we will go deeply into key microeconomic ideas such as pricing strategies, supply and demand along with several market structures.

 What is Microeconomics?